kentcdodds/mdx-bundler/README.md

 #### file

 The path to the file on your disk with the MDX in.
-You will probabbly want to set [cwd](#cwd) as well.
+You will probably want to set [cwd](#cwd) as well.

 _Can not be set if `source` is set_